afumchris/Database-Migration-using-DMS/README.md

 Once the connections have been tested successfully, the migration task can be initiated.
 This task involves the transfer of data from the on-premises database to the AWS database, utilizing the DMS replication instance.
 The task moves from the “Running State” to "Load Complete".
 At this point, the data migration is deemed successful, and the data has been effectively transferred to the AWS database.

-## COMPLETE CUTOVER PROCESS FOR APPLICATION MIGRATION TO AWS:
+## COMPLETE CUTOVER PROCESS FOR APPLICATION MIGRATION TO AWS

 To complete the cutover process and ensure the application's functionality, several steps are taken.